Principles of B2B Content Marketing

 The internet is full of top ten lists, ‘how to’ guides, blog articles, ebooks and video all produced by content writers armed with appropriate SEO skills, usually off the back of extensive keyword research.

-Skilled content marketers know that a well written, informative and optimised piece of content can sit on a SERP for a long long time.
+Skilled content marketers know that a well written, informative and optimised piece of content can sit on a SERP for a very long time.

-Users trust search engines to deliver relevant results, and a piece of content which satisfies a popular query can attract BIG traffic, especially if it is entertaining to read or watch.
+Users trust search engines to deliver relevant results, and a piece of content which satisfies a popular query can attract BIG traffic, especially if it is entertaining to watch or read.
 Using content to attract an audience or acquire prospects, is a highly cost efficient marketing practice.
 For this reason, content marketing often forms the core of a company's B2B inbound marketing strategy.

 Satisfaction versus interruption >